 An equipment floater is the official name for the inland marine rider used by many construction businesses that transport expensive equipment from location to location.
 Equipment floaters cover assets already covered by other insurance policies for short-term periods when they are not at a central business location or job site.

 Inland marine insurance is an often overlooked insurance type that may be needed by businesses that regularly transport valuable property from location to location or businesses that are in temporary possession of the property of others.
 It’s important to understand that a standard commercial property insurance policy does not typically cover these unique insurance needs.

 Because inland marine insurance is designed to cover risk gaps when your equipment or property is most exposed being transported, getting the right policy is imperative.
-Make sure your property is covered by contacting the experts at AP Intego.
+Make sure your property is covered by contacting the experts at CoverHound.
 Their agents will find you the right policy at an affordable price.
 Reach out today to get multiple quotes in minutes.